schluppeck/edffi/10-decision-making/lecture.md

 - Cognitive neuroscience and fMRI

-Lecture materials will go here.
+Lecture materials are on the Moodle module page.